inchworms/inchworms/_posts/2013-07-16-red-green-refactor.md

 - Using the **let** method to simplify setup
 - Using nested **describe** blocks
 - Organising application code
-- Debugging and fix errors in RSpec code
+- Debugging and fixing errors in RSpec code
 - Parsing extra fields
 - Working with unexpected Unicode input
 - Using trivial examples to catch errors and expose assumptions